Install Blogima for Ghost in Chrome and Firefox

 The Pop-up main UI after the onboarding.

 You can also see the number of orphan posts and some improvements you can make to improve your Internal Link Health Score.
 There is a link to view the dashboard.
-Click on it to see more details about your blog score and also the score per blog post.
+Click it to see more details about your blog score and the score for each blog post.

 The Blogima Dashboard for internal link health score.